Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
-3.00 :
+3.10 :
 1. New users created in List of collaborators have the password: 1234.
 The user must change their password.
 2. Upcoming features :
-- Moving columns.
 - Add participants to each task.
 - We're going to take a different view of Kanban, to see the project as a Gantt chart.